solidi/writing/64-the-not-so-small-things-of-developing-software.md

 **Communicate using video often** - a problem discussed in a conversation needs context.
 Today, sharing motion capture has become effortless.
 Why not [cut a gif or movie](https://www.cockos.com/licecap/) of the observation sooner?
 Since I've used gif creation, it has helped me cast a broader net to solve my problems faster.

 **The most straightforward answer is the right one** - debugging is a  process of deep information gathering and logical deduction.
-If my approach goes "off the ranch," I'll tie back the [fantastical thinking](https://dev.to/solidi/short-circuiting-fantastical-debugging-ig3) (or blaming the framework) for such woes.
+If my approach goes "off the ranch," I'll tie back the [fantastical thinking](https://dev.to/solidi/short-circuiting-fantastical-debugging-ig3) (or blame the framework) for such woes.
 Instead, the solution to my problem is a straightforward answer.

 **The answer comes the following day** - while rubbering ducking above is half the strategy to unstick my problem, the other half is to step away and let [my mind stew](https://medium.com/hackernoon/the-manager-stew-dd59cd653728).
 The solution to a problem will come the next day.
 Whether in the shower, exercising, or chewing breakfast, an explanation from yesterday's woes will bubble up.